shellspec/shellspec/README.md

 ##### `run` - run a command (within subshell)

 It runs a command within subshell.
-Practically, it can also call shell function.
+Practically, it can also call a shell function.
 The command does not have to be a shell script.

 NOTE: This is not supporting coverage measurement.